pleiades-s/adversarial-examples/README.md

 # Adversarial Attack and Defense Techniques
-This repository is purposed to study couples of adversarial attacks and defenses not only by reading papers but by exploring their actual code implementations.
+This repository is purposed to study couples of adversarial attack and defense methods not only by reading the papers but by exploring their actual code implementations.

 # Papers